Categories

 How much to carry in your webbing?
 A sensible limit is what I call “six and six”.

 If a handgun(s) is carried, the reloads for these are in addition to the six rifle-magazines.
-A common recommendation is to carry two reloads.
+A common recommendation is to carry two reloads for a handgun.
 If your handgun is your primary weapon, more might be prudent.

 Categories